Psyop/Cryptomatte/README.md

 1.2.0 (Beta 4):

 * Fusion - Support for names containing special characters in selection lists
- * Known limitation: Commas in names are not yet supported.
+* Fusion - Known limitation: Commas in names are not yet supported.

 1.2.0 (Beta 3):